verrazzano/docs/content/en/docs/setup/private-registry/private-registry-full-distribution.md

         c.
 In the `Patch Search` panel, click the link `Product or Family (Advanced)`.

         d.
 In the search bar for `Product is`, enter `Oracle Verrazzano Enterprise Container Platform`.
-From the dropdown for `Release is`, select the desired release and click **Search**.

         e.
-Click the link for the desired patchset, under the `Patch Name`.
+The above step populates the available releases for Verrazzano in the dropdown box `Release is`.
+Select the desired release(s) and click **Search**.

         f.
+Click the link for the desired patch, under the `Patch Name` and click **Download**.

+        g.
 From the page providing details about the patch, Click **Download**.

         h.
 Download the ZIP file by selecting the file link.